anhtranguyen-github/gcp-dbt-learning/README.md

 ## Solution Project 5 Setup

-Solution Project 5 contains several scripts responsible for importing data, processing IP addresses, and managing product names.
+Solution Project 5 contains several scripts responsible for importing data, processing IP addresses, profiling data, and managing product names.
 Follow these steps to set up and run the project:

 1. **Prerequisites**:
    - Ensure you have Python 3 installed.